rhysseddon/Car-Owner-Reviews-MS3-Project/README.md

 -	Central container with 2 text boxes for the user to enter their username and password.
 -	Text boxes will have the labels username and password with suitable icons on the left of the labels.
 -	Save button.
+-   Users will be warned if username is already taken.
+-   Users will be prompted to enter password twice.
+-   Users will be warned if passwords entered do not match.
 -	A link to login if already registered.

 Nav links: